finance calculator

 How to use this calculator

-2. Enter average monthly revenue per customer and gross margin percentage.
+2. Enter your average monthly revenue per customer (ARPU or ARPA, depending on whether you think per user or per account) and the gross margin percentage on that revenue.

-3. Review monthly gross profit and payback time in months and days.
+3. Review the monthly gross profit per customer and the payback period in months and approximate days.

 Inputs explained